Inversion (music): Root position and inverted chords

 A chord is in root position if its root is the lowest note.
 This is sometimes known as the parent chord of its inversions.
-For example, the root of a C-major triad is C, so a C-major triad will be in root position if C is the lowest note and its third and fifth (E and G, respectively) are above it – or, on occasion, don't sound at all.
+For example, the root of a C-major triad is C, so a C-major triad will be in root position if C is the lowest note and its third and fifth (E and G, respectively) are above it – or, on occasion, do not sound at all.

 The following C-major triads are both in root position, since the lowest note is the root.
 The rearrangement of the notes above the bass into different octaves (here, the note E) and the doubling of notes (here, G), is known as voicing – the first voicing is close voicing, while the second is open.

 In an inverted chord, the root is not the lowest note.
 The inversions are numbered in the order their lowest notes appear in a close root-position chord (from bottom to top).

 As shown above, a C-major triad (or any chord with three notes) has two inversions: